soaravant/printerApp/filestructure.md

 - **Environment Configuration**: Flexible configuration for different deployment environments
 - **Error Resilience**: Comprehensive error handling with graceful fallbacks

 This streamlined structure focuses on the core printing management functionality while maintaining clean architecture and modern development practices.
+The cleanup removed 15 unused components, reducing the components directory from 25 files to 10 files while preserving all functionality.